-The quadrotor is lifted by four 23 cm, three-blade propellers mounted on T-Motor MT2208-18 motors.
-These produce approximately 35 N of lift for a lift-to-weight ratio of 2.4.
-MAAV chose three bladed propellers instead of two bladed propellers to achieve the same lift for a smaller overall system diameter.
-Although the efficiency of these propellers is less than two bladed propellers, this disadvantage is outweighed by the reduction of the overall system diameter.
+The quadrotor is lifted by four 25 cm, two-blade propellers mounted on T-Motor MT2216 motors.
+These produce approximately 35 N of lift for a lift-to-weight ratio of 1.8.
+MAAV chose two-bladed propellers to achieve higher efficiency.